 This mutation on chromosome 11 leads to MEN 1 syndrome.

-Tumors of the pancreas as well as duodenum are one of the culprits of MEN1.
-There are several types of tumors in the pancreas including gastrinomas, insulinomas, VIPomas, and glucagonomas.
-Depending on the type of pancreatic tumor, patients can present in a variety of ways including ulcers, hypoglycemia, or hyperglycemia.
+Tumors of the pancreas, as well as the duodenum, are one of the culprits of MEN1.
+There are several types of tumors in the pancreas, including gastrinomas, insulinomas, VIPomas, and glucagonomas.
+Depending on the type of pancreatic tumor, patients can present in a variety of ways, including ulcers, hypoglycemia, or hyperglycemia.

 Pituitary tumors are characteristic of MEN1 and are most commonly prolactinomas.
 Growth hormone tumors can also occur.
-Enlargement of a pituitary tumor can compress on the optic chiasm causing bitemporal hemianopia.
+Enlargement of a pituitary tumor can compress the optic chiasm, causing bitemporal hemianopia.

 Parathyroid tumors are characteristically involved with MEN1 and present as hypercalcemia.
 Many times, patients will present with kidney stones as a consequence of prolonged hypercalcemia.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 *Average video play time: 2-3 minutes

 Unforgettable characters with concise but impactful videos (2-4 min each)